dianakakoma/dianakakoma/README.md

 Power Platform Software Engineer
 --------------------------------

 I am an experienced, inquisitive and organized full-stack engineer for the Power Platform.
-Deeply analytical with exceptional attention to detail, I continues to build on my skills, through increasingly difficult projects and new technologies.
+Deeply analytical with exceptional attention to detail, I continue to build on my skills through increasingly difficult projects and new technologies.
 I am excited to find a new and challenging role where I can leave a lasting impact, build extraordinary software and contribute to a dynamic team.

 * 🌍  I'm based in Chicago
 * 🧠  I'm learning Power Apps and Github functionality